Police-Data-Accessibility-Project/design-system/README.md

 ```

 4. If you use VS Code as your editor, you may want to install the [tailwind VS Code extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss), which helps with intellisense and the custom at-rules used by TailwindCSS.

+5. Read the [contributing guide](./CONTRIBUTING.md) for development requirements and tips.

 ## Principles